 Apart from getting ill frequently, the quality of my skin, nails and hair was in poor condition.
 Even though I didn’t realize it back then, I was always exhausted.
 After my last competition, due to the severe water restrictions my coach had me on, my kidneys were aching!
 It was time to give the game up.

 I’d had a good run, in fact, I retired an undefeated, two-time world champion.
 And I’m proud to say I never used drugs and I always competed in drug-tested federations.

 The problem was, I got into competitions only because I wanted to improve my body.
 But the entire approach is completely unsustainable.
 The diets I followed were anything but healthy, the amount of training I did consumed my entire life, it took hours every day – by the time each contest rolled around I was mentally and physically exhausted.
-Ironically and alarmingly, virtually every female competitor I knew in the sport ended up with more weight problems than Oprah and Kirstie Alley combined.
+Ironically and alarmingly, virtually every female competitor I knew in the sport ended up with chronic weight problems.

 I got into competitions only because I wanted to improve my body.
 But the entire approach is completely unsustainable.

 Women pay a huge price for physique competition – the yoyo diets and excessive exercise create a rebound effect which results in rapid body weight gains and a metabolism that makes fat loss a nightmare.
 Quite often, you would not even recognize many female champs when they are “out of competition”.

 So I was in a terrible dilemma.
 I desperately wanted the super lean, fit looking body I had in my competition days but I couldn’t possibly do what I’d been doing previously to get it.

 I met Paul at a fitness expo after I’d won my first world title and was preparing for my title defence.